 Living labs SW platform Within FISSAC nine regional living labs have been established with their own defined purpose and scope.
 FISSAC Living Labs engage actors from the construction industry value chain to identify and solve appropriate challenges related to industrial symbiosis in their regions. http://fissacproject.eu/wp-content/uploads/2020/01/FISSAC-General-presentationFinal-Conference-2020- Acciona.pdf An important objective of the project is the introduction of a model for Industrial Symbiosis.
 For this, a specific tool is being developed and will be evaluated within the project: the FISSAC Software Platform.
 It will feature amongst others a Life Cycle based Multiple Factor Analysis, network indicators and GIS based capabilities.
-Life-cycle assessment Life-cycle costing Multi-objective optimization Visualization & Diagrams Network analysis through industrial ecology metrics Graph and network topologies and industrial system modeling Innovative circular economy and industrial symbiosis indicator-based assessment Webinars Industrial Symbiosis Tools and Best practices (23 February 2017) Social aspects and impact of Industrial Symbiosis (31 May 2018) Design to the basis of the providence of the second second Pre-industrial and Industrial scale Demonstrations (15 October 2019) A new industrial symbiosis platform (26 February 2020)
+Life-cycle costing Material and energy flow analyses Multi-objective optimization Visualization &amp; Diagrams Network analysis through industrial system modeling Innovative circular economy and industrial symbiosis indicator-based assessment Webinars Industrial Symbiosis Tools and Best practices (23 February 2017) Social aspects and impact of Industrial Symbiosis (31 May 2018) Pre-industrial and Industrial scale Demonstrations (15 October 2019) A new industrial symbiosis platform (26 February 2020)